Anternet/Comments-Documentation/README.md

 # Anternet Documentation
 Anternet is a project that let you comment on any place on the web, at any time.

+Think about it as a giant social media that's embedded anywere on the web.
+Anternet controlled by the users, works peer-to-peer, decentrialize and open-source for everyone.

 Mark text and add comment:

 ![mark](images/mark.png)